 We interviewed Alexei Kondratiev on March 16, 1999 for almost an hour.
 The beginning of the show had a short news segment, then we interviewed Alexei, then took listener phone calls.

 Alexei is the creator and writer of Vidorix the Druid for Evolution Comics.
 His book "The Apple Branch" had recently come out, while his comic book series had been out for several years.
-Both can usually be found on eBay.
+Both can usually be found on-line.
 He talks about writing fiction and nonfiction, comics and prose and many aspects of Celtic culture from religion to history.
 The other voices you hear are Ken Gale and Ed Menje.

 I divided the show into sections to make it easier for those of us with dial-up modems and also put the whole interview in one file, for those of you with fast downloading.